Zagano & RNS get Double Effect Completely Wrong

 Descriptions of Double Effect Contrary to Zagano

 Let’s look at some other descriptions of double effect.
-I’m going to use easy-to-find sources over academic ones, as this shows how obvious the error is.
+I will use easy-to-find sources over academic ones, as these show how obvious the error is.

 The Wikipedia article up to the first header: